Bay Area Artistic

 Coach Adriana

 Yes, our enrollment agreement mandates it.
 This confidential documentation is necessary for participation in parasports categories and competitions.
 Moreover, it helps us identify any required accommodations for your swimmer while they are part of our team.
+It is NOT required for non-disabled swimmers.

 Does your team offer grants, scholarships or bingo to pay for training?

 Our team's training expenses are traditionally less than those of many other swim teams offering comparable programs for athletes with disabilities.
-Although there are numerous grants and scholarships available for swimmers with physical or cognitive disabilities, these are individual awards that the swimmer must apply for and secure to cover our training program costs.
+Although there are numerous grants and scholarships available for swimmers with physical or cognitive disabilities, these are individual awards that the swimmer must apply for and secure to cover our program costs.
 Regrettably, we do not have any team grants or scholarships available for new swimmers.

 How come you do not accept non-disabled swimmers?

-Given the small size of our swim team, non-disabled athletes—and even those with disabilities—might find more opportunities with other local teams with AWD training programs or mainstream artistic swim teams, especially if we have no openings.
+Given the small size of our swim team, non-disabled athletes—and even those with disabilities—might find more opportunities with other local teams with AWD training programs or mainstream artistic swim teams, especially if we have no current openings.

 If I am accepted to the Team, do I get to chose who coaches me?